-Did you know Malaysia has hot springs?
-There are a number of natural hot springs in Ipoh actually!
+It might surprise you to know that there are a few natural hot springs in Ipoh.
 Most belong to resorts that charge moderate to high entrance fees for walk-in visitors.

-And there are a couple of hot springs scattered around Perak that are more affordable.
-Hot springs are not only good for rejuvenating your body and mind but fun for the whole family too.
+But there are also a couple of hot springs further from Ipoh (but still in Perak, Malaysia) that are more affordable.
+Hot springs are not only good for rejuvenating your body and mind but fun for the whole family too!

-Go ahead and check out all of the options below!
+Go ahead and check out all the options below for your upcoming trip!

 For the premium prices charged, you can expect better and more facilities at your disposal if you visit a hot spring resort rather than a hot spring park.